Catholic Church in Belarus: Hierarchy

+Metropolitan Archbishop Josephus Romualdovitsche Stanevskiej has been the leader of the Latin Church in Belarus since 2021.
+The apostolic administrator for the Belarusian Greek Catholics is the Rt.
+Rev. Mitred Archimandrite Jan Sergiusz Gajek, M.I.C.

 History

-The first Latin Rite diocese in Belarus was established in Turaŭ between 1008 and 1013.
+The first Latin Church diocese in Belarus was established in Turaŭ between 1008 and 1013.
 Catholicism was a traditionally dominant religion of Belarusian nobility (the szlachta) and of a large part of the population of western and northwestern parts of Belarus.

-There was once an archbishopric in Polotsk.
-St. Josaphat Kuntsevych was archbishop from 1618 to 1623, succeeding another archbishop.
+There was once an Archeparchy of Polotsk-Vitebsk of the Ruthenian Uniate Church.
+Josaphat Kuntsevych was archbishop from 1618 to 1623, succeeding another archbishop.